 \section{Experiments \& Results}

-To ensure that the results are meaningful, a state-of-the-art model, called InceptionTime~\cite{fawaz2020inceptiontime} was trained for each dataset.
-As the explanation is based on the performance of the model, it is pivotal to show that the performance achieved by InceptionTime is good enough to produce stable explanations.
-Therefore, in Table~\ref{tab:accuracy} all the results are presented.
-To achieve these results, the training data was divided into training and validation data using a $0.7$ split.
-Furthermore, an early stopping as well as a learning rate optimizer was used to come up with the best possible models.
+To ensure that the results are meaningful, a state-of-the-art model called InceptionTime~\cite{fawaz2020inceptiontime} was trained for each dataset.
+As the explanation quality depends on the model’s performance, it is crucial to demonstrate that InceptionTime achieves performance sufficient to produce stable explanations.
+Therefore, Table~\ref{tab:accuracy} presents all the results.
+To achieve these results, the training data was divided into training and validation sets using a $70$/$30$ split.
+Additionally, early stopping and a learning rate scheduler were used to obtain the best possible models.
 The training was limited to a maximum of $50$ epochs with a batch size of $32$.
-The results emphasize that the network was able to learn a good classification for almost every dataset.
-However, it has to be mentioned that, for the ECG5000 and the MedicalImages the Marco F1 scores show a large drop compared to their micro F1 scores.
-This is due to the large imbalance of the classes within the dataset.
-Besides these two datasets, the Marco F1 score shows that the model was able to understand every class.
-Furthermore, the micro F1 scores for the ECG5000 and MedicalImages dataset show that the overall performance of the model is good enough to use them during the evaluation of the remaining experiments.
+The results demonstrate that the network achieved good classification performance across nearly all datasets.
+However, for the \textit{ECG5000} and \textit{MedicalImages} datasets, the macro F1 scores show a substantial drop compared to their micro F1 scores.
+This discrepancy arises due to the severe class imbalance within these datasets.
+Apart from these two datasets, the macro F1 scores indicate that the model effectively learned representations for all classes.
+Furthermore, the micro F1 scores for both \textit{ECG5000} and \textit{MedicalImages} confirm that the overall model performance is adequate for use in subsequent experiments.

-For the remaining experiments, it has to be noted that the evaluation was executed on a set of $100$ randomly picked samples of the datasets to reduce the computational effort.
-The subsets share the same distribution of the original datasets but make it possible to compute metrics which are very slow and not possible to compute on the larger datasets.
-However, using $100$ samples for each dataset still provides results that are similar to those of the complete datasets.